Crying, what exactly does it mean?

 The way they cry

-A cry due to pain.
 This crying is very distinct.
-This crying is loud, monotonous, and constant.
-With periodic hysterical bursts.
-This is the indication of the pain increasing.
-There will however be a difference if at any point the baby is getting sick, their cry can also be monotonous, but quiet, this being due to the fact that they don’t have enough energy or strength to make loud noises.
+This crying is loud, monotonous, and constant along with moments of periodic hysterical outbursts.
+The indication of the pain increasing.
+There will however be a difference if at any point the baby is getting sick, their cry can also be monotonous, but quiet, this being because they don’t have enough energy or strength to make loud noises.

 For some babies or children, even the natural body function of passing gas, urinating, or defecation can cause discomfort initially in a child.
 The type of crying associated with this resembles more of a whining and squeaking sound.

-When the situation arises that a baby wants to sleep, but, for some reason can’t fall asleep, the cry will sound changes more like an offended and smooth whining, closely followed by yawning.
+When the situation arises that a baby wants to sleep, but, for some reason, can’t fall asleep, the cry will sound changes more like an offended and smooth whining, closely followed by yawning.
 The baby will usually also start rubbing their eyes and ears.

-A cry because of discomfort.
-This cry is irritated, and intermittent.
-It is often accompanied by the baby or child fidgeting.
+This cry is irritated and intermittent.
+On occasions, this is accompanied by fidgeting.
 The baby can also flail and arch.
 At this point, it means it is time to check diapers, or their temperature with touch as they simply may be feeling too cold or too hot in their clothes.
-Moreover, it is found that very tiny babies may cry more when they want to change their environment or when they have become frustrated or bored.
+Moreover, it is very tiny babies who may cry more when they want to change their environment or when they have become frustrated or bored.